-With half the day left to sight see and eat, we chose to browse King Street, walk Historic Charleston City Market and have dinner at Sticky Fingers Ribhouse.
+With half the day left to sight see and eat, we chose to browse King Street, walk Historic Charleston City Market and have dinner at Sticky Fingers Rib House.
 They had an entire gluten free menu but my favorite item was the sticky potato skins!

 As dinner approached, I felt the need to indulge my sweet tooth and have dessert for dinner.
-I had heard Kaminsky’s had gluten free goodies.
-The dessert cafe was packed with tourists but we happened to get the last, quiet table in the back.
+I had heard Kaminsky’s had gluten free sweets.
+The dessert café was packed with tourists but we happened to get the last, quiet table in the back.
 Unfortunately, the only gluten free options were a flourless chocolate cake and milkshakes.
 The cake was good, but I think I’d save my calories for a different restaurant.

 We continued our stroll to the Battery and stopped to enjoy the warmth of the spring sunshine as we took in the beautiful homes.
 Since we started the day so early, the streets were quiet and void of other tourists.
 We took advantage of this and found ourselves wandering along back alleys and streets.
 The backyards of Charleston homes may be small, but every square inch is a landscaped oasis.

 We followed Broad Street East as we heard there was an amazing sandwich shop, Brown Dog Deli, one block away.
 They will make any sandwich you want gluten free.
 I had the classic Philly and Nick had Turkey in the Straw.
 Be sure to plan extra time as more than likely there will be a wait to “eat in”.
 We sat outside in the covered backyard.

 We spent the afternoon shopping on King Street and mead tasting at the Savannah Bee Company.
 To finish our day or touristy-goodness, we rode a horse drawn carriage around the city.
 I highly recommend Old South Carriage Company.
 Our tour guide was personable and full of fun facts about the area.
 We felt fortunate to have walked most of the streets the tour brought us down.
 It helped us understand where we had been.

 As you can see, three days in Charleston is plenty of time to experience a majority of the tourist sights.
 We still have a few more things to see on our list.
 However, the next time we visit, we’ll be spending most of our time eating.
-Charleston is one of the first cities I’ve visited where I never had to worry about where I would be able to eat next.
+Charleston is one of the first cities I’ve visited where I never had to worry about where I would be able to eat gluten free next.
 That very fact makes it a perfect vacation spot.